shathuk/Albumz-using-React-native/README.md

 # Albumz-using-React-native
-this simple app create using react native. (http request app) for your practice. run on our ios/android
+This simple app create using react native. (http request app) for your practice. run on our ios/android

-requirement:
+Requirement:
 nodeJs
 npm
 react-native-cli